A heatmap is a great way to see activity at different times in a compact and easy to read way.

 You can click the preview below to watch a video of this recipe, or continue to the walkthrough.

-- In Zendesk Explore, click the queries ( ) icon.
+- In Zendesk Explore, click the reports ( ) icon.

 - In the Metrics panel, click Add.